Houses in Multiple Occupation (HMO)

 A guide to Houses in Multiple Occupation (HMO)

 Not everybody can live in a property with exclusive use of space and amenities.
 Some people live in what are known as 'houses in multiple occupation' - or HMOs for short.
 The legal definition of an HMO can get quite complex, but effectively it is where three or more people who are not living as one household share amenities or space such as a kitchen, bathroom, toilet and sometimes a living room.

 HMOs form a vital part of the housing market, catering often for people with mobile lifestyles and those on a budget.
 Some HMOs are specifically designed and built for that purpose, others are converted from larger properties or sometimes from regular housing stock.
 Living in an HMO can provide different risks - for example from fire, overcrowding, poor repair or mismanagement.
-Specific laws and standards apply to HMOs and the Council are the main regulating body, sometimes with the local Fire Service, the Health and Safety Executive, and Trading Standards.

 The current HMO Standards Guide can also be found here.